fieldtrip/website/faq/how_to_get_started_with_distributed_computing_using_qsub.md

 The matrix with the results contains 100x100 random numbers, just as you would get when calling `rand(100)` on the MATLAB command line.

-{% include markup/danger %} ### Important note to keep in mind
+### Important note to keep in mind

-If you write your own function @myfunction, to be executed by qsubfeval, beware **NOT** to do a `clear all`, `clear mex`, `clear functions` because this may cause failures with uninformative segmentation faults, which are difficult to debug. {% include markup/end %}
+{% include markup/danger %}If you write your own function @myfunction, to be executed by qsubfeval, beware **NOT** to do a `clear all`, `clear mex`, `clear functions` because this may cause failures with uninformative segmentation faults, which are difficult to debug. {% include markup/end %}

 ### Submitting a batch of jobs